Amanda Jones is a highly experienced senior asbestos disease solicitor and manages Thompsons Solicitors’ asbestos team for Wales and the South West.

 Amanda actively supports Mesothelioma UK, Asbestos Awareness & Support Cymru and the South West Asbestos Support & Awareness Group.
 She has been a guest speaker at annual training days organised for senior medical practitioners in Wales.

 During her spare time she is actively involved in the trade union and labour movement and enjoys watching rugby union.
 She has two sons and is a governor of Coedcae Comprehensive School.

 Amanda was shortlisted for 'Claimant Lawyer of the Year' in the 13th Personal Injury Awards by Claims Media.

 Amanda's case experience

-A Plymouth woman developed mesothelioma after she was exposed to asbestos when washing the overalls of her husband who worked as a cleaner at Devonport dockyard.
-Amanda was able to settle the claim for a six figure sum allowing her client to make necessary adaptations to her home to make life more comfortable.
+- Settled the case of a woman who developed mesothelioma after she was exposed to asbestos when washing the overalls of her husband who worked as a cleaner at Devonport Dockyard, securing a six-figure settlement.

 Amanda has been a member of the Association of Personal Injury Lawyers since 1999.